Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Experimental Results

 \subsection{Anthropomorphic Projection}

-To assess the degree of anthropomorphic projection, we need to compare subjects' predictions about the average GenAI choice in each problem to both the actual average GenAI choice and the average human-subject choice.
+To assess the degree of anthropomorphic projection, we need to compare subjects' predictions about the average GenAI choice in each problem to the actual average GenAI choice as well as the average human-subject choice.
 For this purpose, we pre-registered the \emph{relative prediction accuracy} (RPA) measure, which is given by the following formula:

 Here, $j$ is a task, $\bar{P}_j$ is the subjects' average prediction, $\bar{X}_j$ is the subjects' average choice, and $\bar{Y}_j$ is the GenAI's average choice (all quantities for task $j$).
-A relative prediction accuracy of 1 occurs when the average human prediction fully matches the average GenAI choice.
-A relative prediction accuracy of 0 occurs when the prediction fully matches the average human choice.
-A measure of 0.5 occurs when the average prediction is equidistant between the average GenAI choice and the average human choice.
-The relative prediction accuracy relates to the $r$ parameter from the theoretical model in \cref{sec:theory}.
-In a problem where GenAI's choice is $\omega + b(\omega)$ and the average human choice is $\omega$, if the average prediction about GenAI choice among a group of agents is $r \cdot \left(\omega + b(\omega)\right)+(1-r) \cdot \omega =\omega + r \cdot b(\omega)$ for $0\le r \le 1$, then RPA of this group would be $r$.
+An RPA of 1 occurs when the average human prediction fully matches the average GenAI choice.
+An RPA of 0 occurs when the prediction fully matches the average human choice.
+An RPA of 0.5 occurs when the average prediction is equidistant between the average GenAI choice and the average human choice.

+RPA is a consistent estimator for the $r$ parameter from our model in \cref{sec:theory}.
+Suppose a subject of type $\theta$ chooses $a(\omega,\theta)$ and predicts GenAI's choice to be where $\varepsilon$ is a mean-zero error term independent of other random variables.
+As the number of subjects grows large for problem $j$, we get So, as the number of subjects grows, RPA estimates